 Learn more about getting a second opinion.

-Other types of tumors in the breast can be benign (non-cancerous) or malignant (cancerous).
+Other types of tumors in the breast can be benign (not cancer) or malignant (cancerous).
 Because these cancers are not carcinomas, they are treated differently and have different risk profiles than breast cancer.

-For more information on lymphomas and benign and malignant phyllodes tumors, visit the National Cancer Institute's website.
+For more information on other cancers that can occur in the breast, such as lymphomas and benign and malignant phyllodes tumors, visit the National Cancer Institute's website.

 Komen Support Resources